Luke Raley Preview, Player Props: Rays vs. Angels

 Angels Pitching Rankings

-- The Angels have the 22nd-ranked team ERA among all league pitching staffs (4.59).
+- The Angels' 4.61 team ERA ranks 22nd among all MLB pitching staffs.

-- In his most recent outing on Saturday against the Houston Astros, the lefty went 4 2/3 innings, allowing seven earned runs while surrendering six hits.
+- His last appearance was on Sunday against the Houston Astros, when the right-hander threw five scoreless innings while giving up four hits.

-- In 21 games this season, the 33-year-old has a 5.28 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .278 to his opponents.
+- In 13 games this season, the 23-year-old has put up a 3.27 ERA and 10 strikeouts per nine innings, while giving up a batting average of .208 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.